BDC Hamburger Icon

 Screenshots of the RingCentral app video function.
 Source: RingCentral

-RingCentral has skillfully integrated SMS, email, social media messaging and more into its clean, user-friendly interface.
-Its gamification option, which provides incentives for agents to hit their KPIs, is really well-executed as is its supervisor-led on-screen scripting options to help agents in-call.
-Out of all the platforms we reviewed, RingCentral has the most intelligent inbound call and message routing options, which greatly increase the chance of first-call resolutions.
+RingCentral has skilfully integrated SMS, email, social media messaging and more into its clean, user-friendly interface.
+Out of all the platforms we reviewed, RingCentral has the most intelligent inbound call and message routing options.
+This practice increases the chance of first-call resolutions and decreases customer frustration.

-Users also get unlimited calls in the U.S. and Canada.
+RingCX customers must also subscribe to RingEX, meaning they benefit from unlimited calls in the U.S. and Canada.
 If your teams are very busy, callers can leave their numbers and RingCentral will call them back when it’s their turn in the queue.
-So, that keeps customers happy by not having to listen to elevator music and the call costs you nothing.
+So, that keeps customers happy by not having to listen to elevator music, and the call costs you nothing.

 Did You Know?Did you know